 In my 33+ years teaching middle grades and middle school math, I've learned a thing or two about how to focus on teaching and not spend time dealing with poor behaviors.
 Yes!
 It can be done!
 You have to devote time early in the year connecting and getting to know each and every student.
 Take the time to teach students how to treat each other, how to treat you, and the classroom materials.
 If you don't do this right, you will likely struggle all year managing poor behaviors and that is not good for students or you!
 If you teach them what good character looks and sounds like, your students will show mutual respect for you and each other.
 Sound good?
 It can be done.

+Blast from the past!
 One thing I do is post the key vocabulary words that help me teach good character where it's in student's view.
 I usually focus on 18-20 traits for my wall display.
 Note: I post the posters alphabetically so I can do some indirect teaching of alphabetizing, too.
-This is a really old photo that shows my first rendition of character trait posters.
-Here is another old photo.
+Here are some old photos from my classroom character traits wall.
+It's where it all began.

-My new set of character traits posters is 100% better!
-The new set of character trait posters that I just posted today to TpT has 66 traits and 11 bulletin board titles.
-The set is in PowerPoint format so you can move the slides into the order you want and use it the way you want.
+My new set of character traits posters is so much nicer.
+The new set of character trait posters that I just posted today to TpT has 169 traits and is a growing set.
+The set also includes several bulletin board titles.
 It's also in PDF format for easy printing.
-Here's what a few of the posters look like.
-Do you remember that my new products are 50% off for the first 24 hours? :)

 Some years our school chose to use a monthly character education focus.
 No problem, I can do that but I'm also going to focus on it daily without directly teaching!
 When students are showing good character, I point to the poster displayed on the wall and make simple comment about the trait.
 Sometimes I'd say this quietly to the child and sometimes I'd say it out loud, depending on if it was something the class was working on.